October

 Workers Businesses:

-foods, work, hygiene, rituals, clothing, death, language, buildings, animals, education, play-leisure, social structure, technology.
+foods, work, hygiene, rituals, clothing, death, language, buildings, animals, education, play-leisure, social structure, technology.there’s never nothing to do..

 .